texty/amber-methodology/README.md

 6. Create labelled set of superpixels for binary classificator (split images on two sets - with traces of amber mining, and without such traces)

-7. Create machine model to classify superpixels (XGBoost was choosed, after several tries)
+7. Create machine model to classify superpixels ([XGBoost](http://dmlc.cs.washington.edu/xgboost.html) was choosed due to best performance, after several tries)

 8. Apply steps 4,5 and classifier from step 7 to each superpixel/segment for all images from region of interest.
 If more then 2 superpixels classified as positive, mark current image as area of mining (We processed approximately 450,000 images from region with total area about 70,000 km^2, total computation time was ~100 hours on one computer with two GeForce GTX 960 onboard)